Here's All About The Buddha Jayanti Park, Built On The 2,500th Anniv. Of Lord Buddha's Enlightenment

 Bear In Mind

 A word of caution: During the afternoons, in the soaring temperatures, this place turns into a couple’s paradise as people from all age groups come here to declare their love in their own little ways, however, for some it could become a little uncomfortable and awkward as after all, that’s not the sole reason you visit a park or garden.
-Sadly, some eve-teasing and rape cases have also been registered in this area, although there is proper deployment of police, so one needs to be careful, especially during the late hours of the night.
+Sadly, some eve-teasing and rape cases have also been registered in this area, although there is the proper deployment of police, so one needs to be careful, especially during the late hours of the night.

 It’s situated on Sardar Patel Marg, near Dhaula Kuan and Talkatora Stadium.
 The surrounding area is Central Ridge, an extension of the Aravalli ranges which is 860 hectares in area and offers varied flora and fauna.
 The park opens up at 5 AM and closes at 7 PM, and there are no entry charges.

 A park fraught with religious significance and a place of comfort and introspection - come drop by Buddha Jayanti Park once the current health crisis improves!
 Till then, stay home and stay safe!